harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 services, but it would be difficult to block anything completely.
-The general availability of unconfirmed transactions also helps minimize the entrance cost of becoming a block producer - someone who is dissatisfied with the transactions being selected (or excluded) may may start mining immediately.
+The general availability of unconfirmed transactions also helps minimize the entrance cost of becoming a block producer - someone who is dissatisfied with the transactions being selected (or excluded) may start mining immediately.

 In summary, a mempool is an extremely useful cache that allows nodes